Germanium iodides

-Germanium iodides are inorganic compound with the formula GeI_{x}.
+Germanium iodides are inorganic compounds with the formula GeI_{x}.
 Two such compounds exist: germanium(II) iodide, GeI2, and germanium(IV) iodide GeI4.

 Germanium(II) iodide is an orange-yellow crystalline solid which decomposes on melting.
 Its specific density is 5.37 and it can be sublimed at 240 °C in a vacuum.
 It can be prepared by reducing germanium(IV) iodide with aqueous hypophosphorous acid in the presence of hydroiodic acid.
 It is oxidised by a solution of potassium iodide in hydrochloric acid to germanium(IV) iodide.
 It reacts with acetylene at 140 °C to form an analogue of cyclohexa-1,4-diene in which the methylene groups, CH2, are replaced with diiodogermylene groups, GeI2.

 Germanium(IV) iodide is an orange-red crystalline solid with melting point 144 °C and boiling point 440 °C (with decomposition).
 Its specific density is 4.32.
 It is soluble in non-polar solvents like carbon disulfide, chloroform or benzene, but hydrolyses readily.

 Mixed anion compound germanide iodides are also known.